 - Many would be better off either choosing a full frame camera or M43, as some of these models are a bit stuck on the fence in terms of what they want to do.

-I hope that this has helped make the differences and similarities between micro four thirds and APS C cameras clear in your minds.
+I hope that this has helped make the differences and similarities between micro four thirds and AP-C cameras clear in your minds.
 Either of them are excellent choices for most photographers, with micro 4/3 ultimately better if you will be travelling or using your camera away from home for long periods of time, and APS-C better for situations where image quality is key.

 But you don’t only have to consider APS-C or M43 cameras, there are also full frame models available.
 Comparing full frame vs micro 4/3 for landscape photography, there is no contest in full frame cameras offering better image quality and better overall performance.
 Take a look at some of my photos, all taken with a full frame camera for proof!